kky-fury/Lane_Detection/README.md

 	3. Inverse_Perspective_Mapping.py - Generic code for obtaining the BEV of an image.
 Calculates the homography matrix by using the extrinc and intrinsic camera parameters.

 To Do-
-For detecting Curved Lanes - Ransac curve Fitting
+For detecting Curved Lanes - Curve fitting using Ransac

 Lane Detection for Test Images: